41 Black Friday Marketing Ideas For 2025 (eCommerce)

 You can configure these discounts based on several factors such as product quantity, a minimum price threshold, location conditions, or bundle conditions.

-This is how Kosas offers multiple conditional discounts based on various price thresholds.
+Below is a great Black Friday marketing example from Kosas offering multiple conditional discounts based on various price thresholds.

 PRO TIP